koehlma/momba/engine/crates/momba-simulator/README.md

     - If not specified the instance name, uses the one with index 0.

 ## Features
+- Okamoto bound for amount of runs needed.
 - SMC for DTMC, sequential and in parallel.
 - SPRT implementation for DTMC.
 - DSMC using a NN json file, or a custom Oracle of your choice.

 ## Future work

+- Other simulation bounds.
 - Generalization of oracle funtion.
 - Dead predicates.
 - Implementation of training for the NN.